Technology / Networking

 The certification exam for Microsoft Certified: Security, Compliance, and Identity (SCI) Fundamentals tests each candidate’s mastery of the following areas:

-• Security, compliance, and identity concepts, including the Zero Trust security model, authentication and authorization, the functions of Microsoft Active Directory, and the operation of a federated security architecture.
+• Security, compliance, and identity concepts, including the Zero Trust security model, authentication and authorization, the functions of Microsoft Active Directory (now known as Entra), and the operation of a federated security architecture.

-• Microsoft Azure Active Directory (Azure AD) features and capabilities, including authentication methods, multi-factor authentication, password protection/management, role-based access control, and identity governance.
+• Microsoft Azure Active Directory (now known as Microsoft Entra ID) features and capabilities, including authentication methods, multi-factor authentication, password protection/management, role-based access control, and identity governance.

 • Implementing Microsoft security solutions, including distributed denial of service (DDoS) protection, firewall implementation, micro-segmentation, Just-In-Time access, data encryption, and integrated threat management.